Skip to main content

 We recommend starting with the sequence filtering method before using the alignment filtering method.
 This step will help clean your alignments from problematic sequences, which could result in alignments containing low sample coverage.
 You can then use the alignment filtering method with the --percent option (see below) to filter out those alignments.

-Filtering based on the minimal alignment length
+Filtering based on alignment length

 alignments/